 ON THIS PAGE: You will learn more about clinical trials, which are the main way that new medical approaches are studied to see how well they work.
 Use the menu to see other pages.

 Doctors and scientists are always looking for better ways to care for people with pancreatic cancer.
 To make scientific advances, doctors create research studies involving volunteers called clinical trials.
-Every drug that is now approved by the FDA was tested in clinical trials.
+Every drug that is now approved by the U.S. Food and Drug Administration (FDA) was tested in clinical trials.

 Clinical trials are used for all types and stages of pancreatic cancer.
 Many focus on new treatments to learn if a new treatment is safe, effective, and possibly better than the existing treatments.
 These types of studies evaluate new drugs, different combinations of treatments, new approaches to radiation therapy or surgery, and new methods of treatment.

 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your doctor about clinical trials for symptoms and side effects.

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
-Because standard treatments are not perfect, people are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other people volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating pancreatic cancer.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with pancreatic cancer.
+For some, a clinical trial is the best treatment option available.
+Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating pancreatic cancer.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future people with pancreatic cancer.

 Sometimes people have concerns that, in a clinical trial, they may receive no treatment by being given a placebo or a “sugar pill.”
 When used, placebos are usually combined with standard treatment in most cancer clinical trials.
 Study participants will always be told when a placebo is used in a study.
 Find out more about placebos in cancer clinical trials.